- Sports businesses make money in a variety of ways, including advertisements and endorsements.

-Technology has revamped the sports industry with features such as virtual reality sports platforms and game footage analysis.
-Whether you're an athlete yourself or just an avid sports fan, you can turn your skills into a lifestyle and create a business that allows you to follow your passion.
+Technology has revamped the sports industry with features such as virtual-reality sports platforms and game footage analysis.
+Whether you're an athlete or an avid sports fan, you can turn your skills into a lifestyle and create a business that allows you to follow your passion.

 Check out these game-changing sports businesses for inspiration.

-TeamSnap, available on iPhone, iPad and Android devices, helps athletes manage, coach or organize team sports or groups.
-The company allows players to access their roster, team schedule, member availability, live updates on game statuses and payments to keep a tab on all players.
-There is also a group message option to connect with teammates in one convenient location.
+TeamSnap – available on iPhone, iPad and Android devices – helps athletes manage, coach or organize team sports or groups.
+The company allows players to access their roster, team schedule, member availability, live game updates and payments to keep tabs on all players.
+There is also a group-message option to connect with teammates in one convenient location.

-CoachUp is a company that matches users with skilled professionals in their area.
+CoachUp matches users with skilled professionals in their area.
 All they need to do is enter their location and training goals, then browse through the results by distance, price, reviews and training types.
 From there, they can choose their coach and either message them for more information or book a meeting time.
-The coaches offer one-on-one training, camps and clinics and virtual training.
+The coaches offer one-on-one training, camps and clinics, and virtual training.

 3. EON Sports VR

-EON Sports VR is a virtual reality platform that help athletes get better at their sport.
-The platform simulates different game situations to help players improve their decision-making skills (EON boasts an improvement rate of up to 60 percent for users).
+EON Sports VR is a virtual-reality platform that help athletes get better at their sport.
+The platform simulates different game situations to help players improve their decision-making skills.
+(EON boasts an improvement rate of up to 60% for users.)
 The company offers 3D-playbook and playbook-simulator products for coaches, simulators for athletes and even a virtual-reality baseball platform.

 4. i9 Sports

-i9 Sports is a company that seeks to make sports more fun – and less stressful and competitive – for young people.
+i9 Sports seeks to make sports more fun – and less stressful and competitive – for young people.
 The company works to build self-discipline, determination, teamwork and good sportsmanship for each child while promoting healthy competition.
-Started initially as a flag football league, i9 Sports has since expanded with soccer, basketball, t-ball and cheerleading.
+Started initially as a flag football league, i9 Sports has since expanded with soccer, basketball, T-ball and cheerleading.
 The company offers leagues, camps and clinics for both boys and girls ages 3 to 14 throughout the United States.

-Sportsy, a website and mobile app (Android and iOS) for aspiring athletes, helps users improve their sports skills.
-Sportsy members have access to videos to help them learn the proper way to perform drills, special challenges to help them practice the way professional athletes do and exclusive tips and tricks from professional athletes and coaches.
-Members can also compete against each other, and upload videos of them playing to get feedback from Sportsy coaches.
-Sportsy covers 20 different sections, from soccer to surfing.
+Sportsy, a website and mobile app for aspiring athletes, helps users improve their sports skills.
+Sportsy members have access to videos to help them learn the proper way to perform drills, special challenges to help them practice the way professional athletes do, and exclusive tips and tricks from professional athletes and coaches.
+Members can also compete against one another and upload videos of them playing to get feedback from Sportsy coaches.
+Sportsy covers 20 sports, ranging from soccer to surfing.

 Coachbase is a tremendous resource for coaches.
 The company is part marketplace, part Android and iOS app, and it helps coaches find, diagram and share new plays.
 With the app, coaches can ditch chalkboards and whiteboards and switch to using their mobile devices to create new plays for their teams.
 It has a step-by-step system for animating plays, and features automatic backup and automatic syncing so that the plays are accessible across all devices – and easily shared with assistant coaches and players.
 Coaches can also buy, sell and trade plays and drills with other coaches.

 Krossover is a great resource for coaches and teams.
-Rather than trying to analyze game footage yourself, Krossover does it for you.
+Rather than trying to analyze game footage yourself, have Krossover do it for you.
 Teams can sign up for a package for a whole season based on how many games they play per week.
-The company's experts break clips down by event, tag it by play and with player information and extract stats from the footage.
+The company's experts break down clips by event, tag footage by play and with player information, and extract stats from the footage.
 Athletes can also purchase individual packages to analyze their performance.
 Krossover offers services for multiple sports.

 Fandeavor helps sports fans plan the perfect trip or celebration with sports-based packages that include hotels, airfare, land transportation and game tickets.
-Hotels are curated based on their distance to the game, their ratings and amenities and things to do nearby; and transportation includes both to and from the airport and the game.
-Fandeavor ensures customers get the best experience, with unique information and VIP packages for different stadiums.
+Hotels are curated based on their distance to the game, their ratings and amenities, and things to do nearby, and transportation is round-trip from the airport and the game.
+Fandeavor also offers unique information and VIP packages for different stadiums.